International Capital Market Association: History

 In the years that followed, AIBD enacted a series of rules and recommendations governing market practice, providing stability and order to the international capital market.

 In the 1980s AIBD began to provide data services to the market and in 1989 launched the transaction matching, confirmation and regulatory reporting system, known as TRAX.
 In 1992 AIBD changed its name to International Securities Market Association (ISMA).

 Separately the International Primary Market Association (IPMA) was founded in 1984 by a number of major banks to provide basic recommendations for the primary capital market.

 In April 2009, ICMA sold its market services business, including TRAX, to Euroclear.

-In October 2014, the ICMA published the ICMA Private Wealth Management Charter of Quality, a self-regulatory document for wealth managers summing up best practice adopted in the cross-border private banking industry.
-The Charter is consistent with regulation at EU and national level, complementing industry standards such as the Wolfsberg Principles on anti-money laundering.
-This is the first time that the private wealth management industry has joined together voluntarily to commit to common standards of quality, compliance and good market practice as set out in the Charter.
-The charter's is organised around the following 3 main principles: